Do ATV and Motocross Helmets Expire? How Long Do They Last?

 Helmet technology gets improved and perfected continuously as technology envelopes further.

-While it’s not like the technology used to make your now five years old helmet suddenly has become outdated, but the chances are that the materials used and the testing and manufacturing process have evolved one step further.
+While it’s not like the technology used to make your now five-year-old helmet suddenly has become outdated, chances are that the materials used and the testing and manufacturing process have evolved one step further.

-By replacing your helmet every five years, you make sure to take full advantage of the newest technologies.
+Replacing your helmet every five years ensures you’re taking full advantage of the newest technologies.

-A helmet is the single most crucial protective gear to use when riding an ATV or motocross bike.
+A helmet is the most crucial protective gear when riding an ATV or motocross bike.
 If you crash and the helmet fails, the consequences may be catastrophic.

 Manufacturers know that a certain percentage of helmets will fail after a certain number of years.
 As the years go by, the number of failing helmets steadily increases.

-Based on their experience, they know that the percentage of failing helmets after three to five years of normal use is still within the acceptable range.
+Based on their experience, they know that the percentage of failing helmets after three to five years of regular use is still within the acceptable range.

-If they had recommended a longer replacement interval, they would start running into serious liability issues if a failing helmet was involved in an accident where the rider gets injured.
+If they had recommended a longer replacement interval, they would start running into serious liability issues if a failing helmet was involved in an accident where the rider got injured.

 It’s not easy to set an exact expiration date on a helmet as it is with, for example, milk.

-As long as the milk is stored in a fridge, the manufacturer can predict with high accuracy when it goes sour.
+As long as the milk is stored in a fridge, the manufacturer can accurately predict when it goes sour.
 And when the milk starts going bad, it will happen relatively fast.

-The same does not apply with helmets.
+The same does not apply to helmets.
 There are a lot more factors that may affect how fast the helmet becomes unsafe to use:

-• Material degradation due to reactions between different material types.
+- Material degradation from reactions between different material types.

-All of these factors make it almost impossible to predict an exact date where the helmet expires or is no longer safe to use.
+These factors make it almost impossible to predict an exact date when the helmet expires or is no longer safe to use.

 The next best thing is for the manufacturers and certification organizations to provide general recommendations based on their experience, testing, and other available information.